hamlim/blog/pages/posts/2019/february/why-you-should-useReducer.md

 merging.

-As an example of this expresivity that a reducer gives us, we can `useReducer` to implement an undo/redo state management solution [^1]:
+As an example of this expresivity that a reducer gives us, we can `useReducer` to implement an undo/redo state management solution<Ref id="1" />:

 ```jsx
 function init(initialState) {